ktoso/rx-wiki/Writing-operators-for-2.0.md

 In this article, I'll describe the how-to's from the perspective of a developer who skipped the 1.x knowledge base and basically wants to write operators that conforms the Reactive-Streams specification as well as RxJava 2.x's own extensions and additional expectations/requirements.

 Since **Reactor 3** has the same architecture as **RxJava 2** (no accident, I architected and contributed 80% of **Reactor 3** as well) the same principles outlined in this page applies to writing operators for **Reactor 3**.
-Note however that they chose different naming and locations for their utility and support classes so you may have to look for the equivalent components.
+Note however that they chose different naming and locations for their utility and support classes so you may have to search for the equivalent components.

 ## Warning on internal components